The Fundamentals of a Project

 listen to this every time you hate your art - yes, the Ethan Becker video.
 It helped someone dear.
 Maybe it’s something you need too.

 P.S.
 We know that some advice on this website is not suited to all peoples.
-But were not in a position where we can give them adequate or responsible advice.
+But we’re not in a position where we can give them adequate or responsible advice.

 Please consider this message as our request for help, that we might be hoping someone more appropriate than us can assist with some tips, advice, or any kind of resource for those people that we are unable to cover.
 Thank you, if you can do that.